Navy corruption scandal mastermind “Fat Leonard” captured in Venezuela

 Leonard Francis, who goes by the nickname “Fat Leonard,” was detained on an Interpol red notice at Simon Bolivar International Airport in Caracas while boarding a flight to Cuba, the U.S. Marshals Service told CBS News.

-Leonard was under house arrest in San Diego and away from sentencing, when hein early September and escaped.
+Leonard was under house arrest in San Diego and away from sentencing, when he Cut her ankle bracelet in early September and escaped.

 U.S. Marshals believed Leonard fled to southern Mexico after cutting off his monitoring bracelet.